baravallemichele/Chapter3/README.md

 # Chapter6
 This folder contains the scripts behind the calcualtions presented in the article:
 # Plots for communicating target and acceptable reliabilities: a proposal
-Michele Baravalle, Jochen Köhler
-journal
-doi

-## OBS!!!
-The scripts will be uploaded as soon as the article will be published !!!

 ### Info
 The scripts with names beginning with “MAIN” are the main scripts where all the inputs are defined and the calculations are performed.
 All the other scripts are called from the main scripts.
 •	MAIN_Create_plots_for_optimal_relaibility.m – Creates the plots proposed for communicating optimal target reliabilities.